dtk/dtk-docs-v1/_components/actions.md

 {% endraw %}
 {% endhighlight %}

 In this example there are three types of actions.
 The Action ‘create’ when executed on a node installs the Hadoop Namenode daemon, configures it and starts the service.
 The action ‘smoketest’ is a test that would be run in a worflow after the create Action is done to make sure that the service is actually up.
-If its results indicate failure it will stop the workflow from processing.
-The third Action ‘leave_safemode’ is a maintenance operation applicable to Hadoop Namenodes.
+If its results indicate failure it will stop the workflow from proceeding.
+The third Action ‘leave_safemode’ is a maintenance operation applicable to Hadoop Namenode.

 Under each Action are fields that indicate the code or script that is doing the actual steps and related parameters.
 In this case the action ‘create’ is being implemented by Puppet and the actions ‘smoketest and ‘leave_safemode’ using Bash.
 The “Language Provider” types ‘puppet’ and ‘bash’ dont need to be specifically given since they can be inferred from the fields under Action.